KevalParmar75/assistent2.0/README.md

 - **Time and Date**: Ask for the current time or date.
 - **Google Search**: Perform Google searches using voice commands.
 - **Customizable Responses**: Modify the assistant's voice and responses.
 - **GEMINI AI**: For answering any queries using Google's Gemini ai.

+## Configuration

+Before running the script, make sure to insert your API key in the genai.configure(api_key="your api key") line.

+Usage
+Run the script using Python

+Once the script is running, you can start interacting with the assistant using the following voice commands:
+“play [song or video]” to play content on YouTube.
+“open website [website name]” to open a website.
+“time” to get the current time.
+“date” to get the current date.
+“gemini [query]” to interact with the Gemini model for generative AI tasks.
+“stop” to terminate the program.

+## Customization

+You can customize the assistant’s voice by changing the voices property in the speech function.

+Feel free to adjust the content to better fit your project's description and requirements.

 ## Installation